-These practices will give you a process that you can follow at all times to give you confidence that you are reading the Bible according to the way it was written and in its proper context.
+These Bible study tips will give you a process that you can follow at all times to give you confidence that you are reading the Bible according to the way it was written and in its proper context.
 Through reading the Bible, your heart and mind will be changed by the beautiful, life-giving Word of God!

-The Best Way to Start Studying the Bible as New Believer
+The Best Way to Study the Bible as a Beginner (7 Simple Tips)

 I prefer the word for word translations, such as the NASB or ESV.
-Reading one of these, as opposed to a paraphrase, will give you a more accurate understanding of what God’s Word is actually saying.
+Reading one of these, as opposed to paraphrasing, will give you a more accurate understanding of what God’s Word is actually saying.

-Second, Start with a Book of the Bible such as John
+Start with a Book of the Bible such as John.

 All of God’s Word is inspired and without error, so certainly you will want to get to Genesis at some point!
 But starting with John, which is shorter and easier to understand if you do not have a background of reading the Bible (or haven’t read it for a very long time), will bring the rest of Scripture alive and give it deeper meaning as you continue to learn and see how all Scripture goes together to paint the beautiful story of God’s love for us!